Battle of Lucheng: Background

 Yang Fu wanted to rebel against Ma Chao to avenge his former lord Wei Kang.
 He had the support of his two friends Zhao Qu (趙衢), and Liang Kuan (梁寬).
 One day he went to Ma Chao and told him his wife died and he wanted to take two months off to bury her.
 On the way he visited his cousin Jiang Xu for aid.
 He decided to take action along with his two aides, Zhao Ang, and Yin Feng.

-The battle
+Battle

 Zhao Qu gave Ma Chao false advice to attack Jiang Xu, Yang Fu, Zhao Ang, Wang Yi, and Yin Feng immediately, and he would guard Jicheng in Ma's absence.
 After Ma Chao left with Ma Dai and Pang De to put down the rebellion, Zhao Qu and Liang Kuan took over and slaughtered Ma Chao's family.
 Meanwhile, Ma Chao, Ma Dai, and Pang De went to oppose Yang Fu and Jiang Xu in Lucheng.
 At first it looked like the defenders had no chance, so they retreated and Ma Chao pursued.
 They kept on retreating until the second army led by Zhao Ang and Yin Feng arrived.
 Then Xiahou Yuan's army sent by Cao Cao arrived.
 Ma Chao was unable to withstand an attack from three sides so he retreated.